Operations Research and Financial Engineering

 Many real-world problems are tackled using the tools of statistics, probability and optimization.
 Statistics enables reasoned analysis of data, probability enables the creation of stochastic models that describe the data and its inherent randomness, while optimization enables meaningful decision-making under this quantified uncertainty.
 Statistics, Probability and Optimization, in that order of analysis, is central to training in ORFE, with applications in:

-• Data science and machine learning, including deep learning, large-scale optimization, causal inference, biostatistics, policy evaluation, genomics, networks and graphical models, analysis of high-frequency time series and high-dimensional data.
+• data science and machine learning, including deep learning, large-scale optimization, causal inference, biostatistics, policy evaluation, genomics, networks and graphical models, analysis of high-frequency time series and high-dimensional data.

-• Decision science, control and learning, including service systems and queues, reinforcement learning, verification and learning of dynamical systems, optimal and stochastic control, robotics and autonomous systems, and large dynamic games.
+• decision science, control and learning, including service systems and queues, reinforcement learning, verification and learning of dynamical systems, optimal and stochastic control, robotics and autonomous systems and large dynamic games.

-• Finance and social sciences, including risk management, quantification of model uncertainty, optimal investment, mean field games, optimal contracting, econometrics, causal inference, program evaluation, public policy, decision and choice theory, energy and environmental finance, and reliability management of electricity grids.
+• finance and social sciences, including risk management, quantification of model uncertainty, optimal investment, mean field games, optimal contracting, econometrics, causal inference, program evaluation, public policy, decision and choice theory, energy and environmental finance and reliability management of electricity grids.

 The focus on rigorous mathematical theory behind the applications provides ORFE graduates with intellectual flexibility.
-The emphasis on foundational theory in statistics, probability and optimization gives ORFE majors the versatility to address the challenges of the financial engineering and machine learning revolutions of the 21st century, and prepares them to tackle future societal challenges that involve data-driven decision-making.
+The emphasis on foundational theory in statistics, probability and optimization gives ORFE majors the versatility to address the challenges of the financial engineering and machine learning revolutions of the 21st century and prepares them to tackle future societal challenges that involve data-driven decision-making.

 Program of Study